SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/upgrade_to_selenium_4.en.md

 ---
-title: "How to upgrade to Selenium 4"
+title: "Upgrade to Selenium 4"
-linkTitle: "How to upgrade to Selenium 4"
+linkTitle: "Upgrade to Selenium 4"
 weight: 3
 description: >
   Interested in Selenium 4?
 Check this guide that will help you upgrade to the latest release!